 Enterprise Coaching is not a delivery role.
 You can’t do this role under a ‘headcount’ that could be allocated to a delivery person.
 The budget must be allocated from a central location, with direct reporting to organisational leadership and/or the board.
 A very clear mandate aligned to organisational strategy must be given to allow an Enterprise Coach to lead the changes required.
 An Enterprise Coach must also have the ability to hold the perspective of working “on” the organisation as opposed to delivering organisational capability from within.

 9. Society and marketplace responsibility

 One of the most overlooked (but perhaps the most important, long-term desirable skills) is the ability and inclination to do the right thing.
 Many companies have failed because they broke the law, created environmental disasters, or behaved irresponsibly.
 Customers are not putting up with this behaviour anymore.
 If not a motivating Enterprise Coach and Leader to invite alignment of the organisation to the needs of society and our planet, then who?

 Learn more about get certified!

-Gain an advanced understanding and skill set needed to coach at the enterprise level on the double ICAgile Certified Enterprise Agile Coach Bootcamp.
+Gain an advanced understanding and skill set needed to coach at the enterprise level.
+Book our double ICAgile Certified Enterprise Agile Coach Bootcamp.